vectorwing/FarmersDelight/README.md

 ### Overview

-Farmer's Delight is a mod that gently expands upon farming and cooking in Minecraft.
+**Farmer's Delight** is a mod that gently expands upon farming and cooking in Minecraft.

-Using a collection of rustic tools and workstations, you can improve upon the foundation of your farm plots, prepare an assortment of healthy meals and snacks for you and your pets, and even equip yourself a bit better for adventuring across the land.
+Using a simple cooking system and a few familiar ingredients, you'll be able to prepare a wide variety of **hearty meals**: from sandwiches to salads and stews, from beautiful desserts to mouth-watering feasts, no ingredient will be left behind in your kitchen!

+It also introduces a rich set of utilities: a way to **improve the very soil** your crops grow in, a brand new kind of tool to **scavenge resources** with, cute **decorations** for your builds, and many blocks and items to help you on your adventure!

-This mod focuses on giving more purpose to items often forgotten or overlooked by players (such as milk, mushrooms, beetroots etc).
-Hopefully this will encourage you to farm a little bit of everything!
+It's time to farm a little bit of everything!

 ### Contributing